 Tip #2: Think More Deeply About the Concept of Relative Time

 It seems really tempting to step into another field that interests you equally without the extra years of schooling after your Bachelor’s degree.
-I’ve certainly dabbled in these thoughts before, but then I received one of the best pieces of advice about college I’ve ever heard.:“You’re only in college for a relatively short period of time compared to the rest of your career; why not go big?”
+I’ve certainly dabbled in these thoughts before, but then I received one of the best pieces of advice about college I’ve ever heard.
+“You’re only in college for a relatively short period of time compared to the rest of your career; why not go big?”
 Those words have rung through my ears time and time again.
-Your professional program is approximately 4 years - a little more if you want to do fancy things like specializing or learning through an additional residency program.
-Then you work after that for about 40 years.
+Your professional program is approximately 4 years - a little more if you want to do fancy things like specializing or learn through an additional residency program - and you work after that for ~40 years.
 10%, folks.
-That’s the percent of school you’d be contributing energy into relative to your years in the work field.
-If you think about it like that, to me, the extra years don’t seem so extra.
+That’s the percentage of school you’d be contributing energy into relative to your years in the work field.
+If you think about it like that, to me - at least, the extra years don’t seem so extra.

 Tip #3: Take Care of Yourself First